Exploit Writing Tutorial: ROP with Shellcode

 4.1 - Introduction

-The principal benefit of ROP compared to code injection, is that technique
+The principal benefit of ROP compared to code injection, is that technique bypass totaly the W^X protection against exploit codes, which allows to execute code only in a memory page marked as executable.

 4.2 - What is a Gadget